moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab2.md

         ```

-> Note: If your runner is registered correctly, you should see an output like this: </br>`gitlab-runner run Executor=shell Token=your-gl-token URL=https://gitlab.com`
+>  If your runner is registered correctly, you should see an output like this: </br>`gitlab-runner run Executor=shell Token=your-gl-token URL=https://gitlab.com`

 11. If you’re on Windows, follow these additional instructions to configure your gitlab-runner to use the right command to start PowerShell:
     1. Open `C:\GitLab-Runner\config.toml` in a text editor.